WithoutHaste/PortfolioBuilder/README.md

 **80** Regular Expressions
 **90** Multi-threading

 *(Why do the exercise numbers have gaps?
-That's so more can be added later without disrupting the numbers folks are already referencing.)*
+That's so more can be added later without disrupting the numbers that are already being referenced.)*

 ## My Notes